-Today, I talk to the only band of Kiribati (in defiance of any logic pronounced Ki-ri-bass) fresh after their release of Triptych Terror Oriente a collection of three live records that
+Today, I talk to the only band of Kiribati (in defiance of any logic pronounced Ki-ri-bass) fresh after their release of Triptych Terror Oriente a collection of three live records that contain

-the chance to meet up.
+to meet up.

 MD: I don't know what to ask.